 2. Use of Private Facilities

 With all of the restrictions imposed on business owners due to the pandemic, owners of private facilities were forced to do everything possible to keep their doors open so they could generate revenue.
 The restrictions included wearing masks indoors and reducing occupancy in their buildings.
 Without the Arizona Region events, the owners of the private facilities would stand to lose significant money and possibly be forced to close their doors permanently.
 The facility owners have made it very clear they are being watched by the city, county and the state and expected to maintain operations that are in compliance with the COVID restrictions implemented by each of these governmental entities.
 In order to avoid being shut down, there are certain restrictions they must comply with if they are to keep their doors open.
 Some owners would have preferred to host Arizona Region events without any spectators at all while others were less restrictive in their thoughts.
+After discussing with them that the teams needed a few parents to be there in the event of injury or other situations that would take the coach from doing their job, owners were willing to compromise and allow 3 spectators per team.

 3. Wearing Masks to Minimize the Spread of COVID-19